-There is a manual translation in Google Language Translator, but for this, you might want to get the premium version that will cost you $30.
+There is a manual translation in Google Language Translator, but for this, you might want to get the premium version which will cost you $30.
 When it comes to the Language Switcher, you can opt to use the sidebar widget or an inline shortcode to display it (the language switcher).

 This shortcode makes it possible for you to offer machine translations for particular pages when required.
 Whenever users select a language, or the plugin automatically detects it via browser settings, the translated page will become visible to users.
-You can read about chat plugins here.

 Lingotek bases its functionality on a cloud network of related databases that work in tandem with algorithms and software that powers its translation services.
 By this virtue, Lingotek is, therefore, not a standalone multilingual WordPress plugin.
 It offers a variety of curated options that are automated and is more driven by a network of folks or a community of users.

 The related databases come in handy to translate content that might be too difficult or tricky or even complex for machine translation.
 It is a fact that, at times, machines or automated stuff may not be entirely reliable when it comes to fulfilling translation tasks.
-For this reason, WordPress site owners and administrators can also mull outsourcing this work, or involving third parties like the companies you can find at PickWriters who know how to get the job done.
+For this reason, WordPress site owners and administrators can also mull outsourcing this work or involving third parties like the companies you can find at PickWriters who know how to get the job done.

 The fact that Lingotek Translation relies on a cloud-based translation management system makes it ideal for use in new markets as well as customers.
-The upside of working with Lingotek is that it saves costs, has fast translation times, allows for real-time monitoring, and allows for higher quality output.
+The upside of working with Lingotek is that it saves costs, has fast translation times, allows for real-time monitoring, and allows for higher-quality output.

 Bogo is one of the easiest WordPress translation plugins available.
 When you install it, you only need to go to the list of languages it offers, install the language, and voila, you will have done the installation, and you will witness the changes on your screen.

 Bogo’s easy-to-use interface and design mean that you will not have to jump through hoops to access the site in the language that you desire.
-The language switcher makes it possible to switch between these languages, and this feature can either be in individual pages or posts in your WordPress site or the widget area of your website.
+The language switcher makes it possible to switch between these languages, and this feature can either be in individual pages or posts on your WordPress site or the widget area of your website.
 Depending on your needs, Bogo can come in handy and serve you well.
 Small sites can find Bogo a very reliable plugin to work with.